PierrunoYT/AI-Web-Crawler/README.md

 # AIWebCrawler: Advanced Web Crawling and Data Extraction Library

+**Note: This project is based on [https://github.com/unclecode/crawl4ai](https://github.com/unclecode/crawl4ai).
+It is currently not fully functional and should be used as a template or starting point for your own implementation.**

 AIWebCrawler is a powerful and versatile Python library for web crawling, data extraction, and content analysis.
 It provides a wide range of features to handle various web scraping scenarios, from basic crawling to advanced session-based extractions and AI-powered content analysis.

 ## Features